 Infeasible

-Infeasible means that the Discharger has demonstrated that the specific requirement is not technologically possible, or not economically practicable and achievable in light of best industry practices.
+Infeasible means that the discharger has demonstrated that the specific requirement is not technologically possible, or not economically practicable and achievable in light of best industry practices.

 K Factor

 The K factor is the soil erodibility factor used in the Revised Universal Soil Loss Equation (RUSLE).
 The K factor represents the combination of detachability of the soil, runoff potential of the soil, and the transportability of the sediment eroded from the soil.